ESMValGroup/ESMValTool/doc/sphinx/source/developer_guide2/porting.rst

 This file can be opened with ``ncview`` to visually inspect the differences.

 In general, binary identical results cannot be expected, due to the use of different languages and algorithms in the two versions, especially for complex operations such as regridding.
 However, difference within machine precision shall be aimed at.
-At this stage, it is essential to test all models in the recipe and not just a subset of them.
+At this stage, it is essential to test all datasets in the recipe and not just a subset of them.

 It is also recommended to compare the graphical output (this may be necessary if the ported diagnostic does not produce a NetCDF output).
 For this comparison, the PostScript format shall be chosen (it can be set in the user configuration file).
 Two PostScript files can be compared with standard ``diff`` command in Linux: